ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ### Task instructions

-ChipWhisperer RSA demo what we will be using in this task has 2 modes: Real RSA algorithm (which is way too slow for our testing purposes) and "faked" stripped version of RSA algorithm (which is using last 16 bits of private key and executing only the vulnerable part of RSA implementation).
-We will be using latter one version to demonstrate RSA vulnerability against power analysis.
+ChipWhisperer RSA demo what we will be using in this task has 2 modes: Real RSA decryption algorithm (which is way too slow for our testing purposes) and "faked" stripped version of RSA decryption algorithm.
+We will be using latter one version with only 16 bits of key material to demonstrate RSA vulnerability against power analysis.
+You can read source code from *simpleserial-rsa-xmega.c* before you compile it if you want to have deeper understanding of inner workings of real and faked algorithms.

 When we use demo script (simplified version), we send *Fixed plaintext* to algorithm.
 This is actually misleading, because send plaintext is used as "fake private key" to decrypt message.
-We do not care about actual message or resulting plaintext at all because our analysis targets only on private key so actual message and plaintext are irrelevant.
+We do not care about actual encrypted message or resulting plaintext at all because our analysis targets only on private key so actual ciphertext and plaintext are irrelevant.

-First, we setup target board, capture multiple power traces with different keys and save them to project file.
+In this part we setup target board, capture multiple power traces with different decryption keys and save traces to project file.

 1. Start the Capture software
 2. Go to */home/cwuser/chipwhisperer/hardware/victims/firmware/simpleserial-rsa*